Collective Consciousness – Human Unity

 Once a month, an ALL TLC community gathering is facilitated by the adult community team.
 All parents and facilitators are expected to attend these meetings.
 For children it’s optional.

-TLC’s agreement to take care of myself, others and enviroment
+TLC’s agreement to take care of myself, others and environment

 “Inter-independence”